drewm27/speakerrankings/bookshelf-small.md

     - [Official Product Page](https://www.ikmultimedia.com/products/iloudmm/index.php)

 ### #2 [Genelec 8010A](https://www.guitarcenter.com/Genelec/8010-Bi-Amplified-Monitor-System-Each.gc): $700 a pair
 - Positives: An extremely neutral speaker for mastering and mixing recordings.
-Although for mastering, it's highly recommended to use a larger speaker with deeper bass extension.
+Although for mastering, it's highly recommended to use a larger speaker with deeper bass extension or add a subwoofer
 - Negatives: Not as deep of bass as the iLoud.
 Probably not the best choice for general music listening due to the price and limited bass extension.
-No real reason for anyone to buy one.
 - Frequency Response: 67 Hz-25 kHz (-6db)
 - Weight: 3.3lbs / 1.5kg
 - Dimensions: 7.7"H x 4.8"W x 4.5"D